 With the development of Web 2.0 platforms – blogs, document‑sharing websites, forums, and virtual worlds – the difference between the user and the creator has blurred.
 Internet users can create large portions of web content, such as blog posts, videos, and photo galleries.
 Identifying, filtering, and labelling ‘improper’ websites is becoming a complex activity.
 While automatic filtering techniques for texts are well developed, automatic recognition, filtering, and labelling of visual content are still in the early development phase.

-The need for an appropriate legal framework
+The national legal framework